Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Majorana zero mode

 because the transfer amplitude is zero except for $l=1$, namely, $|\bra{\gs_+}\tilde{\gam}_l^s\ket{\gs_-}|=\del_{l,1}$, if the first singular value is only zero, $\lam_1=0$.
 Therefore, we can visualize the real-space distribution of the MZM by calculating the transfer amplitude, $|\bra{\gs_+}\gam_j^\tau\ket{\gs_-}|$ for $\tau=s,a$ in the QC.

-\Figref{vis-mzm} shows the transfer amplitudes $|\bra{\gs_+}\gam_j^\tau\ket{\gs_-}|$ in the topological state.
-The weight of MZM are localized at an edge and rapidly decreases with entering the bulk.
-Furthermore, we can see that the symmetric and antisymmetric modes switch the position if the winding number changes [compare (a) and (b) in \figref{vis-mzm}].
+\Figref{mzm} shows the transfer amplitudes $|\bra{\gs_+}\gam_j^\tau\ket{\gs_-}|$.
+The weight of MZM are localized at an edge and rapidly decreases with entering the bulk for the topological states [\figref{mzm}(a-d,g-h)].
+Furthermore, we can see that the symmetric and antisymmetric modes switch the position if the winding number changes its sign [compare (b) and (c) in \figref{mzm}].
 The numerical cost of this QC algorithm for the MZM is much lower than that for topological invariant, so that it is easier to confirm the topological state with the MZM visualization.
-However, in this case, we should be careful with the energy difference between the ground states in even and odd parity subspaces, because there is usually an energy gap due to the finite-size effect.
+However, in this case, we should be careful with the energy difference between the GSs in even and odd parity subspaces, because there is usually an energy gap due to the finite-size effect.